awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 + [Origin Protocol Policy \(Amazon EC2, Elastic Load Balancing, and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesOriginProtocolPolicy)

 CloudFront forwards HTTPS requests to the origin server using the SSLv3, TLSv1\.0, TLSv1\.1, and TLSv1\.2 protocols\.
 For custom origins, you can choose the SSL protocols that you want CloudFront to use when communicating with your origin:
 + If you're using the CloudFront console, choose protocols by using the **Origin SSL Protocols** check boxes\.
-For more information, see [Creating a Web Distribution](distribution-web-creating-console.md)\.
+For more information, see [Creating a Distribution](distribution-web-creating-console.md)\.
 + If you're using the CloudFront API, specify protocols by using the `OriginSslProtocols` element\.
 For more information, see [ OriginSslProtocols](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_OriginSslProtocols.html) and [ DistributionConfig](http://docs.aws.amazon.com/cloudfront/latest/APIReference/API_DistributionConfig.html) in the *Amazon CloudFront API Reference*\.

 If the origin is an Amazon S3 bucket, CloudFront always uses TLSv1\.2\.